Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Results

 The results of the edge-based approach are satisfactory for PPA1 and PPB.
 However, it experienced a decline in detection success within the PPA2 dataset, when encountering a darker type of PV modules.
 This is likely due to the fixed parameter tuning, which is not optimized for varying module types.

 Both CNN-based methods can be used with minimal parameter optimization and are more resistant to imprecisions.
 However, they require domain-specific training data, which makes their application to a different type of PV modules tedious.
 In comparison, the edge-based method relies only on parameter tuning, without the need for a new training dataset.
 It requires a precise camera calibration for image rectification and the individual parameters of the image processing steps must be properly optimized.
 Nevertheless, it is possible to transfer this method to varying types of PV modules, as long as they can be represented as a graph composed of intersections of straight lines.

+The results presented in this paper focus on the performance of these segmentation methods within the proposed localization pipeline.
+Both the trained CNN segmentation models and the training dataset were made publicly available.
+Additionally, the same U-Net and YOLO models were employed in our other work on PV power plant mapping from higher altitudes (60-100 meters) \citep{kozakMappingPV}, where we verified their applicability at larger imaging distances.